madrobby/keymaster/README.markdown

 contribute!
 Patches are welcome, but they are not guaranteed to make it in.

-Two global methods are exposed, `key` for defining shortcuts, and `keyScope` for switching scope.
+One global methods are exposed, `key` for defining shortcuts.
+Use `key.setScope` for switching scope.

 See `test.html` for a live demo.